-If you obtained the Access Database from a trusted source, such as GI Business Database Solutions, then you can opt to place the folder in a folder that is tructed by Access Database.
-Note, when you install a database from us, the installer file will automatically creat a tructed folder location for the folder in whcih the database front-end in installed.
+If you obtained the Access Database from a trusted source, such as GI Business Database Solutions, then you can opt to place the folder in a folder that is trusted by Access Database.
+Note, when you install a database from us, the installer file will automatically create a trusted folder location for the folder in which the database front-end in installed.

 Since Microsoft Access 2007 and later versions of Access Database provide an option to create Trusted Folder Locations.
 Any Access Database which is operated from a trusted folder location will be considered safe by the Microsoft Access Database program and macros or VB code will automatically be enabled.